maksimillian1/Jupita-Agent-Web-Typescript/README.md

     }
 })
 ```

-in dump method have a default parameter like
+#### Parameters:

 * text (*required*)
 * client_id (*required*)
 * message_type (optional, default = Agent)
 * isCall (optional, default=false)
-* listener (optional, if not defined then the API will not be called, it will return the response `Listener is not Defined`)
+* listener (optional, if not defined then the API will not be called)

-If the API returns 200 the response is a JSON with
+If the API returns 200 the response is an object

 ```json
 {